Manharter: Attempts at reconciliation

-The administrator of the Archdiocese of Salzburg, Leopold Maximilian von Firmian tried unsuccessfully on his pastoral visitations during the summer of 1819 to convince the Manharter that they were in error.
+The administrator of the Archdiocese of Salzburg, Leopold Maximilian von Firmian, tried unsuccessfully on his pastoral visitations during the summer of 1819 to convince the Manharter that they were in error.
 The latter questioned the genuineness of his episcopal character and refused to hear anyone but the pope.
 Bernhard Galura, spiritual counsellor to the Government, could not persuade them either.
 Even punishments inflicted by the civil authorities for the holding of secret reunions and for continued disobedience did not succeed.
 The Manharter persisted in their request that they be permitted to send a deputation to Rome to obtain a decision from the pope in person, but this the Government refused to allow.
-The majority of the members of the sect were ultimately brought back into the fold of the Church under Archbishop of Salzburg Augustin Gruber.
+Augustin Johann Joseph Gruber, the archbishop of Salzburg, was eventually able to convince most of them to reconcile with Rome.
 His endeavours in the course of a pastoral tour made through Brixenthal in 1824, and his appeals to them in a pastoral letter of 25 May 1825, failed, but he obtained their promise to believe in and to obey him, provided the pope himself should declare that he was their lawful bishop.
 Archbishop Gruber then secured leave from the emperor for Manzl, Mair, and Simon Laiminger, to make the journey to Rome with an interpreter.
 They started in September, 1825, were received affectionately in the Eternal City, and by order of the Pope were given a long course of instruction by Camaldolese abbot Mauro Capellari (afterwards Gregory XVI).
 Finally, on 18 December, they were received in private audience by Leo XII, who confirmed everything to them and received their submission.
 The three deputies returned home in January 1826, appeared before the archbishop, and declared to him their allegiance.
 Two canons, sent into Brixenthal as representatives of the archbishop, received the profession of allegiance of the remaining Manharter.
-However, while this brought back into the Church the majority of the sect, which disappeared entirely from Brixenthal, a minority in Innthal led by Maria Sillober of Kirchbichl refused to submit and continued to persist in their sectarianism.
-They extended their opposition even to the pope himself, declaring that Leo XII, having set himself in contradiction to Pius VII, was not a lawful pope, and that the Holy See was for the time vacant.
+However, in Innthatl, a minority of the sect, led by Maria Sillober of Kirchbichl, refused to submit and continued to persist in their sectarianism.
+They argued that Leo XII, having set himself in contradiction to Pius VII, was not a lawful pope, and that the Holy See was for the time vacant.
 Thus the sect endured still a few dozen years with a restricted following until at last it disappeared completely with the death of its last adherents.